-The 16 module Distance Learning and private, personalized development program designed for machinery OEM customer contact managers.
-This is the OEM Curriculum Track.
+The 16 module Distance Learning and private, personalized development program designed for senior machinery dealer executives and managers.
+This is the Dealer Curriculum Track.
 A Certificate in Machinery Dealer Development will be awarded upon successful completion of all course and study requirements.
 Mr. McDonald will work personally with each participant on assignments, discussion sessions and study projects in each module.
 Video conference sessions will enable each participant to receive private coaching on course work.

 - Evaluate and Strengthen Dealer Market Position